Audio Hijack

 Who should pick Audio Hijack?

 Audio Hijack is shaped for mac power users.
-Its biggest strength: multi-track from mic, app, or system audio.
 The block-based session editor — drag a microphone, drag a recorder, drag effects between them — captures any audio source on macOS to independent tracks

 Is Audio Hijack free?